averkoc/lxprivate/drafts/policy.md

 ### 1. 🎯 Submission Standards: Getting It Right the First Time

-You get full workshop scores by submitting correct and complete report in your first submisson before deadline.
+You get full workshop scores by submitting a correct and complete report in your first submisson before each deadline.
 > Please note: The provided instructional videos and steps contain all the information required to produce a fully complete and compliant report.

 | Status | Required Action | Your Benefit | Maximum Grade Awarded |